 Hello and welcome to the final LEC Team preview for the upcoming spring split.
-Some would say we saved the best til last.
+Some would say we saved the best for last.

 The final team we are dissecting is none other than Fnatic, one of Europe’s most prestigious organisations.
 Along with G2, Fnatic was never in doubt of securing a LEC position when franchising began.
 The team excelled last season reaching the world finals and winning the last ever EULCS summer and spring split.